 On This Day March 17

-1958 – The Champs kick off five weeks at No. 1 on the Billboard Best Sellers in Stores chart with “Tequila.”
+1958 – The Champs kick off five weeks at No. 1 on the Billboard Best Sellers in Stores chart (precursor to the Hot 100) with “Tequila.”
 At the first Grammy Awards ceremony the following May, the song captures Best R&B Performance honors.

 1978 – New at the movies: “American Hot Wax,” a film about legendary DJ Alan Freed, who was instrumental in introducing and popularizing rock ‘n’ roll in the 1950s.
 Freed’s career was destroyed by the payola scandal that hit the broadcasting industry in the early 1960s.